floooh/oryol/doc/ShaderGenerators.md

 </Generator>
 ```

-This would gather all snippet sources from the directories "shd/prelightpass" and "shd/common" and
+This would gather all GLSL snippet files from the directories "shd/prelightpass" and "shd/common" and
 create a C++ header/source pair "PreLightPassLib.h/.cc" as part of the build process.

 #### Shader Snippet Parsing